 Spiritual crisis is one the topics that comes up a lot with wives of sex addicts.
-Most of us (64% according my 2015 survey respondents) have walked that road at some point and to some degree.
-This is a topic that both Donna and I find weighing on our hearts frequently.
+Most of us (64% according to the 2015 Survey on Spiritual Crisis respondents) have walked that road at some point and to some degree.
+This is a topic that both Donna Dixon (author of the study along with myself and Marsha Means) and I find weighing on our hearts frequently.

 One of the spiritual crisis questions I have not addressed much is “does my suffering show I lack faith?”
 I’ve heard this question (in various forms):

 - Did this happen to me because I didn’t pray enough?